 "The best part of the program is Pam Huntley.
 Her knowledge, enthusiasm and media round out an exceptional program."
 Chris O'Brien, 2nd grade teacher Redwood Elementary

-Audubon on Local RadioAudubon educator, Pam Huntley, broadcasts short weekly informational radio sports on local radio station KZYX and Z (90.7 FM).
-A different bird is highlighted every Tuesday evening on the Community News at 5:00 pm with Christina Anastat and again the segment is rebroadcast on Friday mornings at about 7:55 am.
+Audubon on Local RadioAudubon educator, Pam Huntley, broadcasts short weekly informational radio sports on local radio station KZYX and Z (90.7 FM Philo/91.5 FM Willits and Ukiah/88.1 FM Fort Bragg.
+Monday evening at 5:48 p.m. and the segment is rebroadcast on Friday mornings at 7:49 a.m.

 Sending Kids to CampThe Mendocino Coast Audubon Society annually sponsors a student to attend Outdoor Explorers, a week-long summer day camp program that investigates the different habitats of the North Coast.